 Have you ever asked for foreclosed property details and never got a reply?

-If this has happened to you, here is a step-by-step, along with a lot of tips that can help you get the information you need…
+This is a step-by-step, along with a lot of tips that can help you get the information you need.

 Yes, you need a lot of information before you can buy a foreclosed property as part of your due diligence.